Stonebank/SudokuSolver/README.md

 To run SudokuSolver, clone the project via your IDE or code editor and execute "Launch.java".

-To obtain the best results, keep the opened browser in focus.
+To obtain the best results, keep the opened browser in focus (IMPORTANT: remove pop ups if it is your first time visiting the website)

 The SudokuSolver is tested with https://www.sudoku.com for now.